Character Creation

 Every Tale of Otherworlds Online’s Epic, was created through previous player's choices.
 And your game will be no different.
 As you adventure through the Lands of Fate, you will make many decisions that will shape the world around you.
 The design of this setting is merely the backdrop for the stories players and GM tell one another as events change, alter, and spiral out of control.
 Your choices at character creation will affect your options, as well as how NPC’s will perceive you, and will become apparent in the way they react to your presence.
 Events may occur in your story that would never have happened in another, due to the characters involved.
 In fact, even without direct involvement, there are set events in the world that occur as the Wheel grinds onward.
 It is up to you, your GM, and those who join you to decide how to react to those changes as each choice takes you closer to ascension.

-The Species of Materia
+The Genera of Materia

 Anima [Outsiders]